Table of Contents

 Types of ACL tears

-While there are three types of ACL injuries, there are two types of ACL tear: a complete tear and a partial tear.
+While there are three types of ACL injuries, there are two types of ACL tears: a complete tear and a partial tear.

 A complete ACL tear is when the ligament is completely torn, whereas a partial ACL tear is when only part of the ligament is damaged.
 Both types of ACL tears can be extremely painful and may require surgery to repair.